TIBCOSoftware/flogo/README.md

 ## Getting Started

-Project Flogo is currently in Developer Preview and primarily addresses the needs of:
+Project Flogo was designed from the ground up leveraging modern technology and architectural principals to target IoT, edge and cloud-based microservices.
+The current set of tooling is designed for:

 - Flogo Extensions developers
-- IoT Solutions Developers
+- IoT Solutions developers (gateway microservices as well as microcontrollers)
+- Microservices developers

 In addition, tooling to address the needs of the zero-code application developer is available via Flogo Web UI.
 Project Flogo and the tooling continue to evolve quickly, we recommend that you check out the videos and sign up for updates on the project to stay current.